AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 The following settings are available for the Web Service service.

 **Key Store:** The full path of the keystore file that contains the private key to use for authentication.
-The forms server must be able to access the file.
+The Forms Server must be able to access the file.

 **Key Store Password:** The password for the keystore file.

 **Key Store Type:** The type of the keystore.
-Provide no value to use the default keystore type that is configured for the JVM that runs the forms server.
+Provide no value to use the default keystore type that is configured for the JVM that runs the Forms Server.
 Otherwise, provide one of the following values:

 * jks
 * pkcs12